Healthy Strawberry Muffins

 If you are new to baking, muffins are an easy recipe to start with.
 This strawberry muffin recipe is especially simple because the batter is mixed up in one bowl, starting with the wet ingredients and finishing with the dry.
 You’ll mix the flour in last.
 When making muffins, you don’t want to over-mix the flour into the wet ingredients.
 Mixing the flour in until it is just incorporated will give you soft, tender muffins.
 If you mix the flour in too much you’ll end up with dense muffins.
-Try this tip when making my light and fluffy blueberry muffins and these one bowl cinnamon banana muffins, too.
+Try this tip when making my light and fluffy blueberry muffins and these cinnamon banana muffins, too.

 Homemade strawberry muffins are simple to make for your family’s breakfast or snack.
 Pair them with a hard boiled egg or some yogurt or cottage cheese for protein.

 Muffins freeze really well and taste just as good as the day you bake them after they defrost.
 Be sure to freeze your muffins right away after they cool for the freshest frozen muffins later on.
 Seal your muffins in an air-tight container.
 I recommend a zip-top bag because you can squeeze excess air out.
 All of the muffin recipes on my website freeze well, including these strawberry muffins, carrot cake muffins, zucchini muffins, and pumpkin muffins!